siphemkngwn/hy/python-example-2023/README.md

 - `test_data` (input; required) is a folder with the validation or test data files (you can use the training data for debugging and cross-validation), and
 - `test_outputs` (output; required) is a folder for saving your model outputs.

-The [Challenge website](https://physionetchallenges.org/20xx/#data) provides a training database with a description of the contents and structure of the data files.
+The [Challenge website](https://sepsis.ubc.ca/research/current-research-projects/pediatric-sepsis-data-challenge) provides a training database with a description of the contents and structure of the data files.

-You can evaluate your model by pulling or downloading the [evaluation code](https://github.com/physionetchallenges/evaluation-20xx) and running
+You can evaluate your model by pulling or downloading the [evaluation code](https://github.com/physionetchallenges/evaluation-2023) and running

     python evaluate_model.py labels outputs scores.csv

-where `labels` is a folder with labels for the data, such as the training database on the PhysioNet webpage; `outputs` is a folder containing files with your model's outputs for the data; and `scores.csv` (optional) is a collection of scores for your model.
+where `labels` is a folder with labels for the data, such as the training database on the webpage; `outputs` is a folder containing files with your model's outputs for the data; and `scores.csv` (optional) is a collection of scores for your model.

 ## Which scripts I can edit?

-We will run the `train_model.py` and `run_model.py` scripts to train and run your model, so please check these scripts and the functions that they call.
+We will run the `train_model.py` and `run_model.py` scripts to train and run your model, so please check these scripts and the functions they call.

 Please edit the following script to add your training and testing code: